Anime like The Simpsons?

 1. Castle Town Dandelion

-Castle Town Dandelion is a slice of life/comedy series with Seinen elements baked into it.
+Castle Town Dandelion is a

 The father of the MC: Akane is a king.
 But he insists his daughters and sons should live like normal people.